The

 far easier to support

-who agree with you than
+people who agree with

-to bribe people to do
+you than to bribe people

-your bidding."
+to do your bidding."

 -- Brian Doherty, ReasonOnline,